“There is no such thing as a Docker container!”

 $ sudo unshare --net bash

-Right away, we can see that the new process has its own net
+Again, we can see that the new process has its own net

-namespace that is distinct from the host:
+namespace that is distinct from the host.
+This time, we’ll show the difference by using the lsns

 # lsns --type net -o NS,PID,COMMAND | ag "systemd|bash"